|Oracle E-Business Suite Developer's Guide|

 Typically, when you write a report or other concurrent program, you want to pass parameters that have specific data types and values.
 Before you can define and use your report with Oracle Application Object Library, you need to specify the value sets of your parameters.
 Use the Value Sets window to define a value set for each of your report parameters.
 When you define a value set, you specify format options as well as other attributes such as whether a value is mandatory and the maximum size of a value.
 Your value set can have Validation Type of Table, Independent, Dependent, Special, Pair or None.

-Tip: If you are using a value set for an Oracle Reports parameter that expects a numeric value where precision will be entered as part of the value, you must define this value set with the format type Character with the Numbers Only option selected.
+Important: If you are using a value set for an Oracle Reports parameter that expects a numeric value where precision will be entered as part of the value, you must define this value set with the format type Character with the Numbers Only option selected.
 Oracle Reports parameters cannot use value sets with format type Number if precision is to be entered as part of the value.

 You can define a value set to validate from a table in your application, such as a lookup table.
 Make sure the maximum size of your value set is large enough to accommodate your validation data.
 Once you define a value set, Oracle Application Object Library can use it to validate parameters you pass to your report.